SnarpleDev/Snazzle/README.md

 2. All profile pictures are the default one
 3. May be slower~~

 We've discontinued the repl a while ago due to updates to replit.
 Please host an instance somewhere else.
+(Sorry, it's not our fault.)